TubaJordan/PythonCourse/Achievement1/Exercise1.7/README.md

 ## What is an Object-Relational Mapper?

 An object-relational mapper (ORM) is a tool that facilitates the interaction between an object-oriented programming language and a relational database.
 Traditional database operations often require familiarity with SQL queries, which can vary across different Database Management Systems (DBMSs).
-ORM simplifies this process by allowing interactions with the database using the programming language's syntax and structures.
+ORM simplifies this process by enabling interactions with the database using the programming language's syntax and structures.

 For example, in a conventional approach, inserting a record into a database might involve a SQL command like this: